AlphaGit/tech-garden/content/notes/security/Building Observability for the 99% developers (DockerCon 2022 notes).md

 Possible solutions with low effort:

 - eBPF-based passive traffic listening: drop into a system without requiring coe changes.
 It doesn't fully solve the problem.
 Also, might be a LOT of data to work with.
 - Automatic traffic modelling: use static analysis solutions to create correlations between traffic movements.
-Suggested product: Akita.
+Suggested product: [[Akita]].
 	- It generates suggestions, changes, warnings.